vangelov/products-task/README.md

 ## Notes

 -   Permissions can be updated in the `src/state/permissions/api.js` file
--   Errors can be simulated by uncommenting the relevant code in the api.js files
+-   Errors can be simulated by uncommenting the relevant code in the `api.js` files in `src/state/products` and `src/state/permissions`

 ## Folder organization